drdnar/convfont/README.md

 #### Font Pack Metadata
 Because font packs are intended to represent a single typeface and allowing users to select a font is an anticipated use case, font packs may also contain metadata describing them.
 Metadata strings should be terse, as they consume limited memory on-calculator.

+The version field is a string, not a number.
+It is not intended to support automatic version control.

 Note that the United States does not allow copyrighting bitmapped fonts, though many other jurisdictions do.